-If your son or daughter can't stop tinkering with machines and building new structures, it might be time to register for our Engineering program in Dartmouth.
+With our Engineering programs in Dartmouth, you can help your child's imagination soar as he or she builds structures and tinkers with technology.
 Not only are our courses educational, but they’re also a fun and and interactive way for your child to learn essential engineering concepts while also putting his or her creativity to good use.
-Pairing up with a buddy, your child will work on a new project each class, including constructing one of the world’s seven bridge types with K’NEX® pieces or building a complex machine with LEGO® bricks.
-There’s no better way for your child to develop 21st century competencies he or she will need for success in the classroom and beyond!
+Collaborating with a buddy, your child will tackle a new project in every class involving anything from building intricate machines with LEGO® bricks to constructing a model of a real bridge with K’NEX® pieces.
+It’s an awesome way to help your child learn 21st century skills that can lead to success in the classroom and beyond!

-- A STEM curriculum that focuses on critical 21st century competencies.
+- A STEM-based curriculum that reflects the growing importance of 21st century skills.